ainchu18/personal-budget-calc/README.md

 ## Depolyment<a name=deployment></a>
 ### The website was deployed using Heroku by following these steps:

-1. Use the "pip freeze -> requiremnts.txt" command in the terminal to save any libraries that need to be installed in the file.
+1. Use the "pip3 freeze > requirements.txt" command in the terminal to save any libraries that need to be installed in the file.
 2. Login or create a Heroku account
 3. Click the "new" button in the upper right corner and select "create new app".
 4. Choose an app name and your region and click "Create app".